eastgenomics/eggd_optimised_filtering/README.md

 # eggd_optimised_filtering
 This app takes an annotated VCF (output of eggd_VEP) and adds filtering flags based on gnomad AF thresholds (provided in config) and, if requested, mode of inheritance (also provided in config).
-The app is adapted from the standalone local tool, the readme for which is partially copied below.

 ## Usage